SolaceProducts/event-management-agent/README.md

 ## Running a Discovery Scan

-The Event Management Agent is now connected to the Solace Cloud Console.
+The Event Management Agent is now connected to the Cloud Console.
 Follow the steps in the documentation to run a discovery scan: https://docs.solace.com/Cloud/Event-Portal/event-portal-collect-runtime-data.htm#collecting_runtime_data

 # Running the Event Management Agent in Standalone Mode